Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/catapult-1/brainstorm.typ

 )

 #nb_todo(date: datetime(year: 2023, month: 9, day: 23), monthly-schedule: "On")[
-  + Brainstorm possible configurations for the drivetrain.
+  + Brainstorm possible configurations for the catapult.
 (Everyone)
   + Select the best and most versatile catapult option using a decision matrix.
-(Everyone) ]
+(Everyone)
+  + Create a plan for the construction of the catapult using CAD.
+(Ajibola) ]

 #tablex(